andrewavd/launchschool/oopprogramming/inheritance.md

 fido.a_public_method  # => Will this work?
 Yes, I'm protected!
 ```

 The above line of code shows us that we can call a `protected` method from within the class, even with `self` prepended.
-What abut outside of the class?
+What about outside of the class?

 ```ruby
 fido.a_protected_method